-Noah, 17, is from San Antonio, Texas.
-His mother was Taiwanese and his father is white from the southern bayou.
-Noah embraces his inner Texan, but stands out among his peers.
-He's got shoulder length black hair, a slightly Goth vibe, is goofy and quite awkward.
-People don't often know what to make of him.
+Noah is from San Antonio, Texas.
+His mother was Taiwanese and his father is from the southern bayou.
+Noah embraces his inner Texan but stands out among his peers.
+He's got shoulder length black hair, a slightly Goth vibe, and is both goofy and cerebral.
+People often don't know what to make of him.

-Noah is super smart, which he knows (and is more than happy to inform you.)
-His mother, a veterinarian, told him from a young age that he was exceptionally brilliant and could accomplish anything he set his mind to.
-What she failed to mention, however, is that he also has Asperger's Syndrome.
+Noah is also an exceptionally bright young man.
+His mother, a veterinarian, told him from a young age that he was brilliant and could accomplish anything he set his mind to.
+What she failed to mention, however, is that he also has ASD-1 (fka Asperger's Syndrome).